adrianhajdin/nft_card_game/readme.md

 2. What is the difference between `ethers.getDefaultProvider()` and `ethers.providers.Web3Provider()`?
 Which one should we use?
 3. What is a provider?
   - This Web3 provider allows your application to communicate with an Ethereum or Blockchain Node.
 Providers take JSON-RPC requests and return the response.
+4. It is possible to create a player with the same name from two different metamask accounts?
+(It works in the code.)

+## Notes
+- It is only possible to request Avax from the faucet once every 24 hours
+  - To test the functionality of creating multiple players, using Metamask, send Avax from the wallet that has the coins to other wallets

+## Todo
+- Should JoinBattle, Home, and CreateBattle be different pages?
+They can all be one page, and we can change the different forms as we would change steps within a modal.

+## Need from Raj
+  1. One Metamask account can only create one Player
+    - We need a function that checks whether the account has already created a Player or not
+      - this will allow us to skip the Player page and go straight to the Create Battle page

 ## Compiling and deploying the contract
 0. Set up Metamask